I wrote the following reply to Stephen Yarwood, Lord Mayor of Adelaide, and Michelle Everitt, his Executive Assistant:

 I wish you all the success in the world with improving the cycling modal share of your city and I hope you can learn from the best examples in the world.
 These are to be found in the Netherlands.
 There's no other country that comes close.
 If it would be helpful, I could perhaps record a video exclusively for you to show at the Velo-city conference in lieu of my own attendance in person.

 It simply does no good for each of us to live beyond our, and our planet's, means.
 Gandhi once supposedly said that we "must be the change we want to see".
-Whether he said it or not is actually irrelevant.
+Whether it was actually him who said it or not is irrelevant.
 It still makes sense.
 If we all live as hypocrites how can we expect to make the world into a better place to leave for our children ?

 I urge all readers not to excuse themselves.
 If you believe that global warming is an issue, don't take unnecessarily long journeys either for leisure or for work.
+Yes, being offered international travel for free might seem like a lovely perk, but it's not something we should be doing, whoever pays the air-fare.
 If you believe that such a journey is necessary, consider why you believe that to be the case.
 The only practical way of reducing your personal energy consumption and your personal footprint on the planet due to travel is to travel less.
 Switching between modes (i.e. train rather than airliner) helps far less than reducing distances.

 We all need to consume fewer resources and we all need to stop treating our own usage as something exceptional and excusable.